White Noise for Babies, Sleep, Stillness, and What Parents Are Training Over Time

 Is this really helpful long-term?

-So what do you do if you already started using white noise?
+So what do you do if you have already started using white noise?

 Here are some helpful steps: